t9md/atom-vim-mode-plus/README.md

 ### I want to automatically disable IME when leaving `insert-mode`.(want `set imdisable` equivalent in pure-Vim).

-Now in-eval phase for this feature.
+Now in-eval phase for this experimental feature.
 From vim-mode-plus's settings-view set `autoDisableInputMethodWhenLeavingInsertMode` to `true`(default `false`).

 # Wiki